General pharmacology

 - Subcutaneous administration – variable; avoid the subcutaneous route for preoperative medications if possible

-If the surgery is clean or clean-contaminated, further antibiotic therapy is generally not needed unless the animal is immunocompromised, infection would be life-threatening, or an implant is used.
+Postoperative antibiotic therapy is generally not needed unless the animal is immunocompromised or you are actually treating an infection.

 Timing of drugs is critical to ensure they are most effective at the time you need them.